 |Weight||102kg (16st 0lb)|

-A product of Skinners’ School in Tunbridge Wells, Harry Sloan is a member of Harlequins Academy and made his senior debut in November 2012 against Northampton Saints in the LV= Cup when he not only played for the full 80 minutes but was also a try-scorer.
+A product of Skinners’ School in Tunbridge Wells, Harry Sloan has become a member of the Harlequins senior squad for 2014-15, having previously been in the club’s academy.
+He made his senior debut in November 2012 against Northampton Saints in the LV= Cup when he not only played for the full 80 minutes but was also a try-scorer.

 His England U20 debut was alongside Sam Hill at centre in the 15-6 win over Scotland at Plymouth Albion in February 2013 but he twisted an ankle and ruptured two ligaments so was unavailable for the rest of Six Nations.
 Harry returned for the 2013 IRB Junior World Championship, started all five games and was a try-scorer against South Africa.
-His second touchdown was in the final game of the 2014 Six Nations when England beat Italy 52-5 at Calvisano.
+His second touchdown was in the final game of the 2014 Six Nations when England beat Italy 52-5 at Calvisano and he added another in the 42-15 win over Ireland in this year’s IRB Junior World Championship semi-final.

 He has been mentored by fellow Harlequin Jordan Turner-Hall since his school coaches Nick Oldham and Simon Jervis played an important part in his early development.
 He said: “My dad Charles used to play for the Cranbrook first team and he helped me in the right direction.